Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

+We note that without the constraint $\|\mathbf c\|_F =1$, $\mathbf c^T~ \boldsymbol\Phi_{\Gamma}(\mathbf X)=0$ will have a trivial solution with $\mathbf c=0$.
+The use of the Frobenius norm constraint enables us to solve the problem using eigen decomposition.
 The above estimation scheme yields a unique solution, if the matrix $\Phi_{\Lambda}(\mathbf{X})$ has a unique null-space basis vector.
 We will now focus on the number of samples $N$ and its distribution on $\mathcal S[\psi]$, which will guarantee the unique recovery of $\mathcal S[\psi]$.
 We will consider different lifting scenarios introduced in Section \ref{liftingsection} separately.
 As we will see, in some cases considered below, the null-space has a large dimension.
-However, the minimal null-space vector (coefficients with the minimal support) will still uniquely identify the surface, provided the sampling conditions are satisfied.
+However, the minimal null-space vector (coefficients with the minimal bandwidth) will still uniquely identify the surface, provided the sampling conditions are satisfied.